ocadotechnology/codeforlife-workspace/docs/service/backend/MODELS.md

 - [x] Each model-test-file follows the naming convention `{model}_test.py`.
 - [x] Each model-test-case follows the naming convention `Test{model}`.
 - [x] Each model-test-case inherits `ModelTestCase`.
-- [x] Each model-test-case set their type parameter to the model being tested.
+- [x] Each model-test-case sets their type parameter to the model being tested.

 ---